swagtop/bevy-flake/docs/config.md

 version of the sysroot `cargo-xwin` uses will be fetched.
 You should package it youself as soon as possible, if you care about reproducibility.

+After packaging, set the `config.windows.sysroot` to it, and you should now be reliably be using the same sysroot always.

 Read more on how to do this [here.](windows.md)

 ### `macos`

 You will not be able to cross-compile to MacOS targets without an SDK.
+Setting the `config.macos.sdk` to a prepackaged one will do the trick.

 Read how you can do this [here.](macos.md)